Policy

 We monitor our progress in tackling modern slavery using KPIs such as:

-• The percentage of suppliers/subcontractors providing their own modern slavery statements and commitments.
+The percentage of suppliers/subcontractors providing their own modern slavery commitments

-• Percentage of suppliers assessed for modern slavery risks.
+Number of suppliers risk assessed against modern slavery

 8. Communication, Approval and Review